 - Spätzle: Egg noodles typically served with cheese (käse).

-While Oktoberfest in Munich is undoubtably the world’s most well known, the event has now proliferated around the world and you can find in such exotic places as Palestine, Shanghai and Brazil!
-(LINK!)
+While Oktoberfest in Munich is undoubtedly the world’s most well known, the event has now proliferated around the world and you can find it in such exotic places as Palestine, Hong Kong, and Namhae Island in Korea.

-- Limmersdorf – August 28-31: Over 750 years old, this one involves a dance floor surrounding the villages prized lime tree and sheep decorated in flowers of all things!
+- Limmersdorf – August 28-31: Over 750 years old, this one involves a dance floor surrounding the villages prized lime tree and sheep decorated in flowers!

 - Pottenstein – August 22-25: Trees are cut down and decorated before being erected in the market square.
 Bizarre, but fun!